Astronomers Collect 40,000 Used Eclipse Glasses In U.S. For People In South America

 Americans bought tens of millions of pairs of eclipse glasses to watch the total solar eclipse that crossed the U.S. in 2017.
 Now tens of thousands of them are heading for South America for another eclipse.

-A group of astronomers are repurposing boxes and boxes of the glasses to send to hopeful viewers ahead of the celestial event that'll be visible across much of the continent on July 2.
+A group of astronomers is repurposing boxes and boxes of the glasses to send to hopeful viewers ahead of the celestial event that will be visible across much of the continent on July 2.

 Witnessing a total solar eclipse can be a transcendent, even life-changing experience.
-But in order to do so safely, you must be wearing proper eye protection or risk injury.
+But to do so safely, you must be wearing proper eye protection or risk injury.

 The initiative by Astronomers Without Borders "is one of those things that fate brings you," says its president, Mike Simmons.
 In the past, he adds, the group oversaw "relatively small," crowdfunded efforts that sent a few thousand glasses at a time to schools in Africa or South America.

 But massive interest in the 2017 eclipse presented an opportunity to do something bigger.
-The group asked people to send in their used glasses – and then the campaign became much larger than they ever imagined.
+The group asked people to send in their used glasses — and then the campaign became much larger than the astronomers ever imagined.

 "We thought that people would be sending them in in small batches," Simmons says.
 Astronomers Without Borders had identified a company in Arkansas with warehouse space to collect them.
 "But as it turns out, we were contacted by people all over the country who said, 'We'd like to collect glasses for you.
 How do we become a collection center?' "